daily-demos/modern-wordfare/README.md

 This demo shows one way to implement a social gaming application with video integration using [Daily's call object](https://docs.daily.co/guides/products/call-object).

+This demo is still in development, with improvements and additional features still to come.

 ![Daily Codewords game board](./screenshot.png)

 ## Getting set up with Daily